intelligent-agent/redeem/README.md

 -   Software written in Python for maintainability and hackability.

 TODO for software:
-- Optimize the merging of timings from the different steppers.
++ Optimize the merging of timings from the different steppers.(Fixed in verison 0.5.0.)
 - Make a fancy GUI with 3D model
-- Implement realtime slicing on BeagleBone so an STL file can be sent directly (very cool).
+- Implement realtime slicing on BeagleBone so an STL file can be sent directly (very cool, Koen is working on this).
+- Better temperature control.
+It's a little coarse.
+- Implement axis max-speed and make it configurable from the settings-file.

 Software features:
-- Printer settings loaded from file
++ Printer settings loaded from file (Fixed in version 0.4.2)
 - Controllable via ethernet, USB, pipe or GUI.
+(Bug: USB hugs all CPU)

 Known issues:
 - Long stretches of stepper movement that occupies more than the available 40K of memory are not cheked and kills the whole shebang.
 Must be fixed.
 To reproduce, try moving the Z-axis 20cm.
+- Temperature shows 0 deg. when not contact with the driver.

 Blog: http://hipstercircuits.com
 Wiki: wiki.replicape.com